compute-io/truncmean/README.md

 #### truncmean( arr, discard[, options] )

 Computes the [truncated mean](http://en.wikipedia.org/wiki/Truncated_mean) of an `array`.
-The amount of data to discard when computing the mean is given by `discard`.
+The amount of data to discard from the high and low end of the data when computing the mean is given by `discard`.
 The amount to discard may be expressed as either a percentage on the interval `[0,0.5]` or as an `integer` number of values.
+In the latter case, `discard` number of observations are removed from both ends, so the supplied value has to be lower than half of the array length.

 ``` javascript
 var data = [ 2, 4, 5, 3, 8, 2, 4, 4, 100, 0 ];